codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 You find what you're looking for when you least expect it, and that's what happened when I met my girlfriend, Cassie.
 A vivacious woman from the Midwest enrolled at Baylor University's nursing program in Dallas.

 When we first met she told me where she was from and pointed to the mitten[^4] on the map.
-I didn't think that less than two years later that we'd find ourselves back in her home state -- funny how life works.
+I didn't think that less than two years later we'd find ourselves back in her home state -- funny how life works.

 ## Miles Away But Still Connected, Working Remotely